SkylineCommunications/dataminer-docs/user-guide/Basic_Functionality/Visio/reference/Placeholders_for_variables_in_shape_data_values.md

 By default, datetime and time span values will be displayed in the regional date/time format.
 If you want such a value to be displayed in another format, then specify the format inside the placeholder, for example: *\[Subtract:23:33:15,00:03:15\|Format=HH:mm\]*

-Since DataMiner 10.3.8, the subtract placeholder also supports numerics as well.
+From DataMiner 10.3.8/10.4.0 onwards, the subtract placeholder also supports numerics.
 Just like with time spans, you can subtract consecutive numbers from the first number.

 - Subtracting one number from another: